smartbch/moeingads/docs/Benchmark-real-case.md

 $ time -v ./escchainbench genacc $ACCNUM |tee gen.log
 ```

-We use the `time` command to record how much DRAM is used by the testbench.
+We use the `time` command to record how much DRAM is used by the benchmark.

 On this 2018 MacBook, `genacc` takes 6330 seconds to create the 328 million accounts and the maximum resident set in DRAM is 6856MB.
 Averagely 51817 accounts can be created in one second.
+After this step, the data base's size is 253GB.

 Step 3: test the query speed.